wmoldham/paprpkgr/README.md

     documented appropriately.
 5. Draft the manuscript and supplement using the `Rmd` templates installed in `inst/manususcript/`.
-6. Edit the `Makefile` to link raw data, analysis scripts, final data, manuscript, and figures.
+6. Build processing pipeline using the `targets` package.

 ## Research Compendium Resources